erikacmb/CustomQGISImgProcessing/README.md

 # Custom QGIS Image Processing Algorithm

 This is a custom Python algorithm to load, convert to raster layer and merge several images of brazilian states.
+It was created to solve a specific problem that's why it has a lot of customizations regarding raster bands.

 ## Set Up